JDrex21/Basic-Calculator-/README.md

 # Basic-Calculator-
-A Basic Calculator with python
+A Basic Calculator with simple programming.